yosefyan/MathPath/README.md

 ## How to Play

+## How to Play

 1. Access the MathPath game on GitHub Pages: [Play MathPath](https://yosefyan.github.io/mathpath).

 2. Solve the random expressions presented to you.

+3. Utilize the operation buttons (*, /, +, -) to combine the two selected numbers on the left side and find the solution.

-3. Be strategic in your choices on the left side, as each selected number becomes unavailable for future use.
+4. Be strategic in your choices on the left side, as each selected number becomes unavailable for future use.

+5. Successfully solve all four expressions to progress to the next random number.

-4. Continue to challenge yourself and see how far you can go in the MathPath!
+6. Continue to challenge yourself and see how far you can go in the MathPath!

 ## Technologies Used